Swimming Pool Safety Tips for Parents and Kids

 - Always seek medical help after a swimming accident to prevent dry drowning and other complications.

 Swimming may seem like harmless summer fun — and done safely, it is!
 However, backyard pools are also a hidden danger in your home.
-Make sure you’re taking the right steps to keep your children safe around backyard pools so you can prevent a tragedy.
+Make sure you’re taking the proper steps to keep your children safe around backyard pools so you can prevent a tragedy.

 Guest Blogger: Alex Robbins